vimond/replay/plans.md

 * First class user experience on touch/mobile
 * Accessibility compliance...
 * No company or customer specifics, or mentioning of them - prepared for OS or sharing with customers
+* Also intended as replacement for player used in of Streamlab
 * Code splitting for the integrated streaming libraries
 * Prepare for commercial integrations.
 Consider creating a Google IMA SDK integration, but nothing else.
 * Prettier.